sacidetekin-data/pistachio-species-classification-mlp/README.md

-🌿 Pistachio Species Classification using MLP Neural Network 📌 Project Overview
+## 🌿 Pistachio Species Classification with Neural Network
+## 📌 Project Summary

-This project classifies two pistachio species — Kirmizi and Siirt — using morphological features and a Multi-Layer Perceptron (MLP) neural network.
+This project implements a binary classification model to distinguish between Kirmizi and Siirt pistachio species using morphological features.

-The dataset contains 2148 samples with 16 numerical features extracted from pistachio images.

-The goal is to build a robust binary classification model with strong generalization performance.
+A Multi-Layer Perceptron (MLP) neural network was trained and evaluated with proper preprocessing and stratified splitting.

-📊 Dataset Information
+## 📊 Dataset

-Total Samples: 2148
+2148 samples

-Features: 16 morphological attributes
+16 numerical morphological features

-Target Classes:

-0 → Kirmizi_Pistachio

-1 → Siirt_Pistachio

-Train/Test Split: 80/20 (Stratified)
+Binary target variable

+Stratified 80/20 train-test split

-⚙️ Preprocessing Steps
+## ⚙️ Methodology

-Removed missing class labels

-Cleaned label formatting

-Encoded categorical target into numerical values

-Applied StandardScaler for feature normalization

-Used stratified splitting to preserve class distribution

-🧠 Model Architecture

-Model: MLPClassifier

-Hidden Layers: (32, 16)

-Activation Function: ReLU

-Max Iterations: 500

-Random State: 42
+Data cleaning & label encoding

+Feature scaling using StandardScaler

+MLPClassifier with hidden layers (32,16)

+Model evaluation using accuracy, precision, recall, F1-score

+Confusion matrix analysis

+Model persistence using joblib

-📈 Results
+## 📈 Performance

 Test Accuracy: 90.9%

-Classification Report

-Kirmizi Precision: 0.92

-Kirmizi Recall: 0.92

-Siirt Precision: 0.89

-Siirt Recall: 0.90
+Balanced precision and recall across both classes

+Only 39 misclassifications out of 430 test samples

-The confusion matrix shows strong class separation with minimal misclassification.
+The model demonstrates strong class separability and stable generalization performance.

-Total test samples: 430
-Total misclassifications: 39

-📂 Project Structure
-pistachio-species-classification/
-│
-├── data/
-│   └── Pistachio_28_Features_Dataset.xlsx
-│
-├── models/
-│   ├── egitilmis_model.pkl
-│   └── veri_olcekleme_araci.pkl
-│
-├── notebook/
-│   └── pistachio_classification.ipynb
-│
-├── requirements.txt
-└── README.md

-💾 Saved Model
+## 💾 Model Files

-The trained model and scaler are saved in the models/ directory.
+The trained model and scaler are stored in the models/ directory:

+egitilmis_model.pkl
+veri_olcekleme_araci.pkl

-You can load them directly without retraining:
+They can be loaded directly without retraining.

-import joblib

-model = joblib.load("models/egitilmis_model.pkl")
-scaler = joblib.load("models/veri_olcekleme_araci.pkl")

-▶️ How to Run

-Install required libraries:

-pip install -r requirements.txt

-Run the notebook
-or

-Use the saved model for inference

-🛠 Technologies Used
+## 🛠 Technologies

 Python

 Pandas

-NumPy

 Scikit-learn